akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Harold looked dissatisfied

 *Which mask is true?* Neither.
-Both were lies.
 His father had sworn a vow to let God decide, so could there be a third way, neither grasping nor grovelling?
-A risk.
+A risk, but what?

 He let the silence stretch, then spoke.